-With so many game engines available for each of these platforms, it can be a hair-pulling moment if you're a game tester. e.g. Many PlayStation games are developed using GameMaker game engine while most online casinos like Mansion Casino prefer PlayTech!
+With so many game engines available for each of these platforms, it can be a hair-pulling moment if you're a game tester. e.g., Many PlayStation games are developed using the GameMaker game engine, while most online casinos like Mansion Casino prefer Playtech!

 4. Ensuring Accurate Social Integration: It was not too long back when Facebook introduced social media games in 2013 when the launch of Wii U (and Miiverse that came with it) made it obvious that social integration and social media as a whole were going to play a major role in games over the coming years.

-These kind of games need to be tested with caution, since it has the capability to break or make a company's reputation.
+These kinds of games need to be tested with caution since it has the capability to break or make a company's reputation.

-With more and more network based games emerging every day, and the focus shifting to MMO and MORPG games, your game should be tested to withstand real-time concurrent load before it can be shipped.
+With more and more network-based games emerging every day and the focus shifting to MMO and MMORPG games, your game should be tested to withstand real-time concurrent load before it can be shipped.